 Using interactive labs, students explore the theory, skills and qualities embedded in a therapeutic relationship.
 Relational practice and the values forming the foundation of client-centred, strengths-based support, such as respect, genuineness, empathy and empowerment, are emphasized through theory and role-play.
-In this course, students practice basic counselling skills and use reflective tools and feedback to learn from and gain insight to simulated interactions with clients.
+Students practice basic counselling skills and use reflective tools and feedback to gain insight from simulated interactions with clients.